With more schools expected to become academies, improving the conversion process is essential to being able to deliver for them

 The Department for Education (DfE) needs to improve the process for schools converting to academy status, replacing legacy technology with something more user-centred

-We’re working together with DfE staff and another agency in blended, multidisciplinary teams to research, design and deliver different parts of the services responsible for converting schools to academies and running them once they are established.
+We’re working together with DfE staff and another agency in blended, multidisciplinary teams to research, design and deliver the services responsible for converting schools to academies and running them once they are established.

 We started working with DfE in Spring 2022 with the overall goal of enabling the Department to respond to academy transfer and conversion applications more efficiently, and building their capacity to deal with future increases in demand.

 This is a specialised service, with users being professionals within DfE and schools.
 With more schools expected to become academies, improving the conversion process is essential to being able to deliver for them.
-The officers in charge of making sure this process runs smoothly currently rely on outdated legacy systems.
-DfE asked us to work with them to replace these systems with new technology that meets their needs.
+The officers in charge of making sure this process runs smoothly were relying on outdated legacy systems.
+DfE asked us to work with them to replace these systems with technology that better meets their needs.

 Manage Academy covers everything from schools applying to become an academy until their transfer journey is complete.
 Whilst concerns covers issues with the way trusts are being run (these could be related to finances, governance or safeguarding).